Health & Well-Being

 3. Something to hope for.

-Stay aware of the importance of living each day fully.
-Set these daily goals for yourself and strive to achieve them:
+Stay mindful of the importance of living each day fully.
+These five daily goals are among the most practical tips for successful aging you can adopt:

-1. Do something that makes you happy — and then do more of it.
+1. Do something that makes you happy.
+Then do more of it.

 2. Do something that makes you move.